MicrosoftDocs/SupportArticles-docs/support/browsers/troubleshooting-kerberos-failures-with-ie.md

 ## Common symptoms when Kerberos fails

-You try to access a website for which the following items are true:
+Suppose you try to access a website for which the following items are true:

 - Windows Integrated Authenticated has been configured.
 - You expect to use the Kerberos authentication protocol.